WDFisherman/dgsea/README.md

 ## Installation

-This tool requires JRE 22 to be installed on your computer.
-For just running the application we recommend downloading the pre-build jar in this repo.
-See: `builds/`.
+To install DGSEA-tools, ensure that **JRE 22** is installed on your computer.
+Download the pre-built JAR file from the `builds/` directory.

 ## Usage
 Basic test usage, based on the test data in this repo under: `src/test/resources/`: